Minims Chloramphenicol (Chloramphenicol)

 Seek immediate medical attention if you experience:

-• allergic reaction symptoms (shortness of breath, wheezing, difficulty breathing, swelling of face/lips/tongue/other body parts, rash, itching or hives)
+• Allergic reactions (shortness of breath, wheezing, swelling of face/lips/tongue, rash, hives)

-• effects to the body as a whole (swelling under skin, red itchy bumps or hives, fever, skin rash or blistering)
+• Body-wide effects (swelling under skin, red itchy bumps, fever, skin rash or blistering)

 Important Warnings